-Boris Johnson to become UK PM, aiming to win over doubters
+Boris Johnson becomes UK PM, aims to win over doubters

 As she left the Commons chamber, May was given a standing ovation by Conservative lawmakers, many of whom helped bring her down by rejecting her Brexit deal.

+With husband, Philip, by her side, May said it had been “the greatest honor” to serve as prime minister.

+Reminding her successor of the risks posed by a disruptive Brexit, May said the new government’s priority must be “to complete our exit from the European Union in a way that works for the whole United Kingdom.”

-After saying goodbye to Downing Street staff, May will travel the mile (1.6 kilometers) to Buckingham Palace to resign and ask Queen Elizabeth II to invite Johnson to form a new government.
+May and her husband then traveled by ministerial Jaguar the mile (1.6 kilometers) to Buckingham Palace to advise Queen Elizabeth II to ask Johnson to form a new government.
+The palace confirmed in a statement that the 93-year-old monarch had accepted May’s resignation.

+May left the palace after a half-hour.
+Moments later, Johnson’s car swept through the gates of the royal residence.
+He will be the 14th prime minister of the queen’s 67-year reign.

+There was a brief hiccup in the smooth handover when environmental protesters blocked Johnson’s car by forming a human chain across the road outside the palace.
+They were quickly bundled aside by his police escort.

+Greenpeace said its activists had tried to hand Johnson a letter calling for strong action against climate change.

-The 93-year-old monarch will then meet Johnson — the 14th prime minister of her 67-year reign — before the new leader stands outside 10 Downing St. to address the nation, giving Britons a glimpse at his priorities and policy plans.
+Half an hour later, Johnson spoke in Downing Street, giving Britons a glimpse at his priorities and policy plans.

+It was classic Johnson: upbeat but vague, a scattershot spray of promises from more police on the streets to better broadband to high animal welfare standards — and “a new deal, a better deal” on Brexit.

-Then the real battle starts.
+Now the real battle starts.

-Johnson has vowed that Britain will leave the EU on the currently scheduled date of Oct.
+Johnson has vowed that Britain will leave the EU on Oct.
 31, with or without a deal on departure terms.
 Economists warn that a no-deal Brexit would disrupt trade and plunge the U.K. into recession, and the EU is adamant that the deal it made with May will not be renegotiated.

 Chief EU Brexit negotiator Michel Barnier said “we are ready to listen and to work with” Johnson, but did not budge on the bloc’s refusal to alter the deal.